 Dr. Malcolm Light states clearly his conclusion that in a few years there will be no life on earth.
 Who is Malcolm Light?
 His biography can be found on the Internet.
 His parents were both meteorologists.
-He has a PhD in geology from the University of London and while with the Center for Polar Observation and Monitoring in London spent 12 years studying the Arctic.
-He has seen the huge threat that Gulf Stream heat poses in destabilizing Arctic methane hydrates and was first to warn about the consequences.
-While at CPOM among other papers he coauthored with Harold Hensel and Sam Carana the paper listed in footnote 11 on page 10.
-He spent years studying how to remove methane from the atmosphere.
+He earned a PhD in geology from the University of London and while with the Center for Polar Observation and Monitoring in London spent 12 years studying the Arctic.
+He has monitored the huge threat that Gulf Stream heat poses in destabilizing Arctic methane hydrates and was first to warn about consequences.
+While at CPOM among other papers he coauthored with Harold Hensel and Sam Carana the paper listed in a footnote on page 11.
+He has spent years studying how to remove methane from the atmosphere.
 His credentials are solid.
-His work on the most important problem facing humankind is solid.
-He is one of the leading scientists of the 32 associated with www.arctic-news.blogspot.com.
+His work on the most important problem facing humankind is realistic.
 Why isn't there more news about his finding?
 It is shocking!
-Maybe that is why.
+Maybe that's why.
 The fraction of people aware of his finding must be exceedingly small.
 What warning signs may there be that he is correct?
-What affect may the coronavirus have on his finding?
+What effect may the coronavirus have on his finding?

 More than 11,000 scientists are associated with www.ScientistsWarning.org.
-In their five-page summary paper I looked for statements about consequences.
-The most meaningful I found was in a paper that appears in the Proceedings of the National Academy of Sciences, August 14, 2018, 115 (33) 8252-8259 authored by Will Steffen (a Professor at the Australian National University) and 15 colleagues.
-Especially worrying, they say, are potentially irreversible climate tipping points and nature's reinforcing feedbacks (atmospheric, marine, and terrestrial) that could lead to a catastrophic hothouse Earth beyond control by humans.
+In their fivepage summary paper I looked for statements about consequences.
+The most meaningful I found is in a paper that appears in the Proceedings of the National Academy of Sciences, August 14, 2018, 115 (33) 8252-8259 authored by Will Steffen (Professor at the Australian National University) and 15 colleagues.
+Especially worrying, they say, are potentially irreversible climate tipping points and nature's reinforcing feedbacks (atmospheric, marine, and terrestrial) that could lead to a catastrophic Hothouse Earth beyond control by humans.
 To avoid such a catastrophe, they say that collective human action is required "to steer the Earth System away from such a threshold and stabilize it in a habitable interglacial-like state.
 Such action entails stewardship of the entire Earth System - the biosphere, climate, and societies - and includes decarbonization of the global economy, behavioral changes, technological innovations, new governance arrangements, and transformed social values."
+How long would that take?